emmanuel-londono/Z-Prefix-App/README.md

 4. In the vscode terminal, perform the following command:   **docker-compose up**

-(This should install all the dependencies, and perform all boot-up processes)
+^This should install all the dependencies, and perform all boot-up processes^

 ## Usage